 Setup cannot start the SQL Server to perform the upgrade.
 Contact your SQL administrator.

-When I checked SQL management studio, the CM_CAS DB was locked, and it was in SUSPECT mode.
-I have never seen or heard about this issue šŸ™ So what’s next?
-Google search hinted that this is a common issue for SQL support teams.
-There are a couple of steps to change from Suspect mode to Emergency.
-Once the DB is in the emergency mode, we can perform or try some recovery (with Data loss) options.
+When I checked SQL Management Studio, the CM_CAS DB was locked and in SUSPECT mode.
+I have never seen or heard about this issue.
+So what’s next?
+A Google search hinted that this is a common issue for SQL support teams.
+There are a couple of steps to change from Suspect mode to Emergency mode.
+Once the DB is in emergency mode, we can perform or try some recovery (with Data loss) options.

 Following are the SQL commands which I talked about:-

-The resolution for this issue was something different.
-When I first saw the DB was in SUSPECT mode, I restarted the SQL server, which didn’t make any difference.
-I did a restart again after 2-3 hours.
+The resolution for this issue was different.
+When I first saw the DB in SUSPECT mode, I restarted the SQL server, which didn’t make any difference.
+I restarted again after 2-3 hours.
 Woo hoo :)!

 The second restart of the SQL server helped me.
-After the second restart, the CM_CAS DB came back as single-user mode.
+After the second restart, the CM_CAS DB came back to single-user mode.
 I changed it to multi-user mode using my previous post.
-More details How to Fix the Error the database is in Single User Mode.
+More details on How to Fix the Error the database is in Single User Mode.
 Wow, that is it.
-After that, SCCM 2012 R2 upgrade wizard ran successfully.
+After that, the SCCM 2012 R2 upgrade wizard ran successfully.

 Resources